Back to Blog

 Main Tutorial

-Imagine you have a dataset of sales transactions, and you want to calculate the total sales for each region.
-Your data looks like this:
+Suppose you have a dataset with sales figures for each region, and you want to find the total sales for the entire team.
+Your dataset looks like this:

 RegionSales